jamilgeor/Crayon/README.md

 * Mono for Android (Coming soon)

 ### Disclaimer
-This is still in very early development stage, but would love feedback, contributions etc.
+This is still in very early development stage.
+Would love feedback, contributions etc.

 ### Sample